ariahosseini/InterfacePhononsToolkit/README.md

     ├── requirements.txt
     └── README.md

-The best place to start is the *Examples* folder, where there are a couple of scripts available to get you started with the code.
+The best place to start is the *examples* folder, where there are a couple of scripts available to get you started with the code.
 A quick description of the notebooks is as the following.

     ├── Examples
     │   ├── Si_Ideal_Filtering    # Example of running simulation to model idal filtering Si